harvardartmuseums/api-docs/README.md

 https://api.harvardartmuseums.org/object?size=5&page=42
 ```

 The `next` and `prev` fields in the info block provide a handy shortcut for paging forward and backward through records.
 They will contain a fully formed URL to the next and previous pages of records.
 Send a new request to the value in the `next` field to move forward.
-Check for the existance of the `next` and `prev` fields to determine if you are at the begining or end of your results.
+Check for the existance of the `next` and `prev` fields to determine if you are at the beginning or end of your results.

 ## Errors